RVing 101 Beginners Course

 New to RVing?
 No problem, we are here to help!
 Check out these quick tips to become an expert in no time.

 There are so many types of RVs out there: from class A, B, and C to towables.
 Do you know which is best for you?
 Take it from The RV Advisor and start your RV experience by renting.
 After you have taken some major trips, you’ll get a good idea of what you need and want in your RV.

 Go with a pro

 Maybe you have a family member or a longtime friend who owns an RV.
 If so, ask them about their RV and all the benefits and negatives about their experience.
 If possible, plan a trip together, so you get the fun of traveling in an RV without having all the stress and pressure of operating it alone.

 Consistency is a great way to developing good habits with anything, even when it comes to RVing.
 Before going on a trip, check all storage compartment doors, make sure the step is up, confirm that the antenna is down, check if your awning is retracted and tied up all the way (if your vehicle has one), check the fluid levels and tire pressure, make sure emergency brake is off, and make sure all the cabinet doors are shut properly.
 Remember, practice makes perfect.

 Get to your destination as early as possible

-Nothing is worse than arriving late in the day or after dark, and trying to set up camp.
-As a beginner, it’s a horrible way to start your experience because most likely you are not
+Nothing is worse than arriving late in the day or after dark and trying to set up camp.
+As a beginner, this would be a horrible way to start, considering you are not

 Most RV awing’s have adjustable pitches (the angle) of the awning on each arm.
 When you see it’s about to rain, never set your awing with a flat pitch.
 We recommend a slight pitch on one side compared to the other to allow the rain to drain off.